EtienneAb3d/OpenNeuroSpell/README.md

 ## A- NSChunker

-NSChunker is combining spaCy, polyglot, and LanguageTool analysers for POS re-disambiguation, high quality chunking, and entities extraction.
+NSChunker is combining spaCy, polyglot, and LanguageTool analysers for POS re-disambiguation, high quality chunking, and nominal entities extraction.

 NSChunker is a rule-based iterative label rewriter / aggregator.
 Each rule takes into account the POS-tagging, the extended TAG, and the text of words.
 Rules are organised in independant layers.